 What is Return and Earn?

-The NSW Government has introduced the Return and Earn Scheme to reduce drink container litter.
-About 160 million drink containers were littered in NSW in 2014-15, costing the people of NSW millions of dollars to clean up.
-While this is a NSW Government Scheme and City of Newcastle is not directly involved, we encourage residents to use the Scheme to recycle drink containers away from home and help reduce litter in the environment.
+While Return and Earn is a NSW Government initiative and City of Newcastle is not directly involved, we encourage residents to use the Scheme to recycle drink containers away from home and help reduce litter in the environment.

 How do I participate?